 In recent years, e-commerce has become a significant platform for the retail market in Hong Kong.
 While brick-and-mortar shops remain the go-to places for the consumers’ purchases, many of them have warmed to online shopping due to convenience.
 Recent research indicates that Hong Kongers are more impulsive when buying online.

 Tariffs, Regulations and Customs

 Hong Kong is a free port with no general tariff on imported goods.
-There is zero per cent duty for wine and beer, while excise duty is applied for certain liquors (those with an alcoholic strength of more than 30% by volume).
+There is zero percent duty for wine and beer, while excise duty is applied for certain liquors (those with an alcoholic strength of more than 30% by volume).
 Exporters also do not have to pay for value-added tax (VAT) or goods and services tax (GST).
-Meanwhile, products that are to be re-exported and not consumed in the region are likewise not subjected to excise duty.
+Meanwhile, products that are to be re-exported and not consumed in the region are likewise not subject to excise duty.

 After shipment of goods, exporters are required to submit an export declaration with the Commissioner of Customs and Excise within 14 days.
 They must also follow the control importation measures set by the Hong Kong Customs.
 Some of these regulations include the Preservatives in Food Regulation 2008, Food and Drugs (Composition and Labelling) Regulations and the Food Safety Ordinance.

 Parting Thoughts on How to Export Alcohol to Hong Kong